giodegas/docker-iCub/README.md

-# docker-yarp
+# docker-iCube
-Docker container for YARP: Yet An other Robot Platform - http://wiki.icub.org/yarp/
+Docker container for YARP & iCube : Yet An other Robot Platform - http://wiki.icub.org